Best Things to Do In Kyoto with Toddlers and Kids

 No Kyoto experience is complete without renting a kimono or yukata!
 Here are some kimono and yukata rental experiences that you might be interested in, and they provide kimono and yukata for the whole family!

-I’ve rented kimono before in Kyoto (in fact, the photo is my author bio!) and was a great experience, not to mention the photos we took were gorgeous.
+I’ve rented kimono before in Kyoto (in fact, the photo is my author bio!) and it was a great experience, not to mention the photos we took were gorgeous.
 I highly recommend trying it out!

 Kimono Rental Experience in Kyoto by KANWA